sveltejs/kit/documentation/docs/01-project-structure.md

 #### service-worker.js or service-worker/

-Contain your code for [service-worker](service-workers).
-If is present, service-worker will be automatically registered by SvelteKit.
+Optionally contains code for your [service-worker](service-worker).

 #### other files in src/ folder.